WebCoder49/code-input/docs/_index.md

                 new codeInput.templates.Prism(
                 Prism,
                 [
-                    // You can add or remove plugins in this list from #TODO.
+                    // You can add or remove plugins in this list from https://code-input-js.org/plugins.
                     // All plugins used must be imported above. new codeInput.plugins.Indent()
                 ]